subvurs/quantum-gravity/README.md

 Task IDs and job IDs have been sanitized from these public documents to protect experimental infrastructure.
 However, **all Task/Job IDs are available upon request** for independent verification of results via quantum provider APIs (IBM Quantum, AWS Braket).

 To request Task IDs:
-1. Open a GitHub Issue specifying which results you want to verify
+1. Open a GitHub Issue specifying which results you want to verify or email the Subvurs Research team at: research@subvurs.com.
 2. We will provide the corresponding Task/Job IDs
 3. You can independently verify results using the quantum provider APIs